-- Do you find you need to trade more just to get the good feeling?
+- Do you find you need to trade more just to get a good feeling?

 - Do you find that your personality changes when you trade excessively?

-- Do you find it difficult to take a break from trading, even when part of you knows that his would be best for you?
+- Do you find it difficult to take a break from trading, even when part of you knows that this would be best for you?